How to Hold a Broker’s Open House

 Participate in a Broker Caravan

-A broker caravan (also known as a “Broker Preview”) is a regularly occurring event where groups of real estate agents to tour multiple listings on the market.
+As mentioned before, a broker caravan (also known as a “Broker Preview”) is a regularly occurring event where groups of real estate agents to tour multiple listings on the market.
 It’s like a buffet version of a traditional Broker’s Open House.

 If your local market/MLS has a Broker Caravan setup, then make sure your listing is part of that event because you can take advantage of the built-in audience of real estate agents that they’ve already built up through repeatedly holding these previews.